Understanding PTSD: When the Past Won’t Stay in the Past

 Feeling hopeless about the future

-The Science Behind PTSD
+The science behind PTSD

-A hyperactive amygdala, making them more reactive to perceived threats.
+A hyperactive amygdala, making them more reactive to perceived threats

-A smaller hippocampus, the part of the brain responsible for distinguishing between past and present (Bremner, 2006).
+A smaller hippocampus, the part of the brain responsible for distinguishing between past and present

-How is PTSD Treated?
+How PTSD is treated

 1. Trauma-Focused Cognitive Behavioural Therapy (TF-CBT)